-Over the past decade, the Foundation has been largely devoted to the publishing of Esopus, a publication that features content from all creative disciplines presented in an unmediated format.
+Over the past 12 years, the Foundation has been largely devoted to the publishing of Esopus, a publication that features content from all creative disciplines presented in an unmediated format.
 “Unmediated” means that Esopus never features advertisements or commercially driven editorial material, and employs a purposefully neutral editorial voice in order to make the magazine a distributor, rather than interpreter, of its content.
 From 2009 to 2012, the Esopus Foundation also ran Esopus Space, an intimately scaled performance and exhibition venue in New York City’s Greenwich Village neighborhood that featured one-person and group shows, performances, lectures, and screenings at no cost to the public.

 In June 2014, the Foundation instituted a new publishing schedule and subscription plan: Esopus has evolved from a semiannual into an annual publication to be published each spring.
 In addition, the Esopus Foundation will now also produce a limited-edition artwork every fall that will be available only to Premium subscribers.

 Esopus features contributions from a cross-section of creative disciplines presented in a striking visual format with minimal editorial framing and no advertising.
-This gives our readers the opportunity to access a wide range of cultural expression with minimal interference and attracts and engages general readers who might not otherwise engage with this type of publication.
+This gives our readers the opportunity to access a wide range of cultural expression with negligible interference and attracts and engages general readers who might not otherwise engage with this type of publication.
 Content for Esopus is selected using 1) an open submissions policy; 2) recommendations and suggestions from the magazine’s board of advisors—which includes respected creative professionals from a wide range of disciplines—as well as from other contributors and colleagues; and 3) the editor’s 25 years’ experience of working in the art, film, and publishing fields of New York City.
 We take care to invite individuals representing a wide range of cultural, geographic, and aesthetic backgrounds to provide a more complete picture of contemporary creative practices.

 Each issue of Esopus includes long-form contemporary artists’ projects by both established artists (past contributors have included Richard Tuttle, Jenny Holzer, and John Baldessari) and emerging figures.
 Previous projects have taken the form of removable posters, booklets, foldouts, and hand-assembled sculptures, and have often utilized complex printing processes, unique paper stocks, and specially formulated inks.
 Issues also typically include personal reflections on various creative disciplines by practitioners including film composer Carter Burwell, choreographer Christopher Wheeldon, chef Jody Williams, cruciverbalist David Quarfoot, Mad Men creator Matthew Weiner, and lighting designer Jennifer Tipton.
 Also featured in nearly every issue is a portfolio of work by an undiscovered artist, such as the battle drawings of 13-year-old student Alex Brown; the WWII–era gouache portraits of Holocaust survivor Samuel Varkovitsky; the mixed-media collages of the severely autistic 24-year-old Alex Masket; and Mark Hogancamp's stunnning photographs of Marwencol, a one-sixth-scale town the Kingston, NY, resident created to help overcome the physical and emotional trauma he suffered after a hate-crime attack in 2000.